warning Coming soon – PHH Mortgage is changing its name! right arrow

 • A statement that, if the loan is sold, the new lender may have a different policy

-A copy of the first payment letter from the Seller to the borrower must be provided with the closed Loan File.
+A copy of the first payment letter from the Client to the borrower must be provided with the closed Loan File.
 The first payment letter should include the borrowers’ mailing address if different than the property address (second home or investment property).
 All information below must be included:

 • The breakdown of the monthly payment